Revenue

 Grovs.logCustomPurchase(

-type = PaymentEventType.CANCEL,
+type = PaymentEventType.CANCELLATION,

 priceInCents = 999,